Cardholder Frequently Asked Questions

 Recipients must have activated the card and created a PIN in order to make ATM withdrawals.
-The maximum amount that may be withdrawn at an ATM in one transaction or over a period of time (e.g., daily) may be limited, either by us or by the ATM operator.
+The amount that can be withdrawn from an ATM depends on limits set by the ATM owner.
+Some ATM owners impose limits on how much can be withdrawn in a single transaction or in a day.

-- There are thousands of Bank of America ATMs providing access to cash withdrawals nationwide.
+- There are thousands of ATMs providing free access nationwide.

-- ATM locators are available for Bank of America ATMs.
-A link to the Bank of America ATM locator is available on the left hand side of the Home Page of this website www.bankofamerica.com/nycsdebitcard.
+- ATM locators are available for Bank of America and Allpoint ATMs.
+Links to the Bank of America and Allpoint ATM locators are available on the left hand side of the Home Page of this website.